ydimitrov/superpixel_segmentation/README.md

 The parameters are: (see the paper for details)

-sigma: Used to smooth the input image before segmenting it.
+- sigma: Used to smooth the input image before segmenting it

-k: Value for the threshold function.
+- k: Value for the threshold function

-min: Minimum component size enforced by post-processing.
+- min: Minimum component size enforced by post-processing

-input: Input image.
+- input: Input image

-output: Output image.
+- output: Output image

 Typical parameters are sigma = 0.5, k = 500, min = 20.
 Larger values for k result in larger components in the result.